joozery/joozery/README.md

 💞️ I’m looking to collaborate on open-source projects related to data visualization or AI applications.
 If you have an interesting idea, let's connect!

-📫 How to reach me: You can connect with me on [LinkedIn](ใส่ลิงก์ LinkedIn ของคุณที่นี่) or drop me an email at [ใส่ที่อยู่อีเมลของคุณที่นี่].
+📫 How to reach me: You can connect with me on [LinkedIn] or drop me an email at zerryboy28@gmail.com.

 😄 Pronouns: He/Him